word-hunter/word-hunter/README.md

 <img style="max-width: 100%;" src="./screenshot-1.png" />

+## How to custom max highlight count

+You can open the extension popup panel and set the max highlight count.
+It will only highlight new word in viewport only if the total highlighted count is less than the max highlight count.

 ## How to mark faster

 1. Click the icon of extension on the toolbar, then click "toggle zen mode" button in the pop-up panel.